Stephen Bishop (singer): Music

-Recording career

-Bishop's first album, Careless, included two of his biggest hits.
-The first single released, "Save It for a Rainy Day", introduced Bishop to the listening public and went to number 22 on the Billboard singles chart.
+Bishop's break came when a friend, Leah Kunkel, gave Art Garfunkel one of Bishop's demo tapes.
+Garfunkel chose two of his songs, "Looking for the Right One" and "The Same Old Tears on a New Background", to record for his platinum album Breakaway.
+Via Garfunkel's patronage, Bishop finally secured a recording contract with ABC Records in 1976.
+His first album, Careless, included two of his biggest hits.
+The first single released, "Save It for a Rainy Day", introduced Bishop to the listening public and was number 22 on the Billboard singles chart.
 The next single, Bishop's highest charting to date, "On and On", peaked at No. 11.
 The album itself rose to number 34 on the Billboard albums chart.
-Eric Clapton, Art Garfunkel and Chaka Khan all contributed their talents to the album.
+Eric Clapton, Garfunkel, and Chaka Khan all contributed their talents to the album.

-Careless went gold, as did Bishop's subsequent album Bish, released in 1978.
-Bish included one charting single, "Everybody Needs Love", which made it to number 32.
-The album also includes a smooth classic called "A Fool At Heart" that features Chaka Khan and Natalie Cole on background vocals.
-Bishop's third album, Red Cab to Manhattan, released in 1980, failed to chart and was his last released in North America for nine years.
+Careless went gold as did Bishop's next album, Bish, released in 1978.
+Bish included one single, "Everybody Needs Love", which made it to number 32.
+The album has a smooth classic called "A Fool At Heart" which features Chaka Khan and Natalie Cole on background vocals.
+His third album, Red Cab to Manhattan, released in 1980, failed to chart and was the last released in North America for nine years.

-Bishop has written and performed music for many motion pictures.
-In 1978, he contributed the original song "Dream Girl" and theme to National Lampoon's Animal House, which he sang in falsetto.
-In 1980, Bishop contributed backing vocals to "This Must Be Love", from Phil Collins' debut solo album Face Value.
+Bishop has written and performed music for many feature films.
+In 1978, he contributed the original songs "Dream Girl" and the titular theme to National Lampoon's Animal House, both of which he sang in falsetto.
+In 1980, he contributed backing vocals to "This Must Be Love", from Phil Collins' debut solo album Face Value.
 Bishop's next hit, charting at number 25 in 1982, was "It Might Be You", the theme from the movie Tootsie, unusual in that it was not penned by Bishop.
 Written by Dave Grusin, Alan Bergman, and Marilyn Bergman, it was nominated for an Academy Award for Best Original Song.